-5.1 Offering Periods
+5.1 OFFERING PERIODS

 Except as otherwise set forth below, the Plan shall be implemented by a series of Offerings (each, an "Offering").
 Offerings shall commence on January 1 and July 1 of each year and end on the next June 30 and December 31, respectively, occurring thereafter.
-Notwithstanding the foregoing, the Plan Administrator may establish (a) a different term for one or more Offerings and (b) different commencing and ending dates for such Offerings; provided, however, that an Offering Period (the "Offering Period") may not exceed five years; and provided further that if the Purchase Price may be less than 85% of the fair market value of the Stock on the Purchase Date, the Offering Period may not exceed 27 months.
-An employee who becomes eligible to participate in the Plan after an Offering but may participate in any subsequent Offering, provided that such employee is still an Eligible Employee as of the commencement of any such subsequent Offering.
+Notwithstanding the foregoing, the Plan Administrator may establish (a) a different term for one or more Offerings and (b) different commencing and ending dates for such Offerings; provided, however, that an Offering Period (the "Offering Period") may not exceed five years; and provided further that if the Purchase Price may be less than 85% of the fair . market value of the Stock on the Purchase Date, the Offering Period may not exceed 27 months.
+An employee who becomes eligible to participate in the Plan after an Offering Period has commenced shall not be eligible to participate in such Offering but may participate in any subsequent Offering, provided that such employee is still an Eligible Employee as of the commencement of any such subsequent Offering.
 Eligible Employees may not participate in more than one Offering at a time.
 In the event the first or the last day of an Offering Period is not a regular business day, then the first day of the Offering Period shall be deemed to be the next regular business day and the last day of the Offering Period shall be deemed to be the last preceding regular business day.

-5.2 Purchase Periods
+5.2 PURCHASE PERIODS

 Each Offering Period shall consist of two consecutive Purchase Periods (each, a "Purchase Period").
 The last day of each Purchase Period shall be the Purchase Date for such Purchase Period.
 Purchase Periods commencing on January 1, April 1, July 1 and October 1 shall end on the next March 31, June 30, September 30 and December 31, respectively.
 Notwithstanding the foregoing, the Plan Administrator may establish (a) a different term for one or more Purchase Periods and (b) different commencing dates and Purchase Dates for any such Purchase Period.
-In the event the first or last day of a Purchase Period shall be deemed to be the next regular business day and the last day of the Purchase Period shall be deemed to be the last preceding regular business day.
+In the event the first or last day of a Purchase Period is not a regular business day, then the first day of the Purchase Period shall be deemed to be the next regular business day and the last day of the Purchase Period shall be deemed to be the last preceding regular business day.